VR-25/acc/README.md

 ## NOTES/TIPS FOR FRONT-END DEVELOPERS

-_Always_ use `.acc-en` over `acc`.
-This ensures acc language is always English - and offers greater efficiency (less verbose).
+_Always_ use `/sbin/acca` over `acc`.
+This ensures acc language is always English - and offers greater efficiency (less overhead and verbose).

-It's best to write full commands over short equivalents - e.g., `acc --set charging_switch=` instead of `acc -s s=`.
+It's best to write full commands over short equivalents - e.g., `/sbin/acca --set charging_switch=` instead of `/sbin/acca -s s=`.
 This makes your code more readable (less cryptic).
 Don't be lazy!

-Include provided descriptions for ACC settings in your app(s).
+Include provided descriptions for ACC features/settings in your app(s).
 Provide additional information (trusted) where appropriate.
 Explain settings/concepts as clearly and with as few words as possible.